-Specifically, implementation of two classes is expected, namely a Counter class, which will offer all the necessary functions for processing inputs and outputs, and a Statistics class, which will allow to preserve values of individual detected statistics.
-In both the cases, it is necessary to strictly follow the prescribed class names, as well as the behavior and interfaces described below.
+Specifically, we expect the implementation of a Counter class, which will offer all the necessary functions for processing inputs and outputs, and a Statistics structure, which will allow to preserve values of individual detected statistics.
+In both the cases, it is necessary to strictly follow the prescribed type names, as well as behavior and interfaces described below.

-To process the input files, we will use the std::ifstream interface and function std::getline, to work with the output files we will use std::ofstream.
+To process the input files, we will use the std::ifstream interface and function std::getline, to work with the output files, we will use std::ofstream.
 We must write our code in a way that permits us to work with any other input or output stream in the form of std::istream or std::ostream as well.
 Everything we need can be found in the standard libraries <iostream>, <fstream>, and <string>.

 From the practical point of view, we want to implement the following two pairs of functions, treating them all as public static member functions (methods) of the mentioned Counter class.
-When designing them, we will use the mechanism of function overloading, when we deliberately name the corresponding functions exactly the same, while they will differ in the number and/or types of their parameters.
+When designing them, we will use the mechanism of function overloading, when we deliberately name the corresponding functions exactly the same, while ensuring they differ in the number and/or types of their parameters.

-- static void process(const std::string& filename, Statistics data): we arrange loading of the input text to be processed from a given input file determined by its name, and store the detected values within the already prepared instance of the statistics class - static void process(std::istream& is, Statistics data): the same, only the input text is read from an already open general input stream - static void print(const std::string& filename, const Statistics data): we print values of the detected statistics to a specified output file - static void print(std::ostream& os, const Statistics data): the same, only the values are written to an already open general output stream
+- static void process(const std::string& filename, Statistics data): we arrange loading of the input text to be processed from a given input file determined by its name, and store the detected values within the already prepared instance of the statistics structure - static void process(std::istream& stream, Statistics data): the same, only the input text is read from an already open general input stream - static void print(const std::string& filename, const Statistics data): we print values of the detected statistics to a specified output file - static void print(std::ostream& stream, const Statistics data): the same, only the values are written to an already open general output stream

 Regarding the structure of the input text, we have the following assumptions.
 The entire text consists of an arbitrary number of sentences.
-They must always end with exactly one punctuation mark, specifically by a dot ., question mark ?, or exclamation mark !.
+They must always end with exactly one punctuation mark, specifically by a dot., question mark?, or exclamation mark!.
 They may also be potentially separated by any number of spaces.
 Any number of spaces can also be before the first sentence or after the last one, if any.
 Sentences contain arbitrarily mixed words and numbers, but at least one of them.
 Words and numbers as such are always separated from each other by at least one space.
 Words contain only letters of the English alphabet.
-Numbers contain only decimal digits and possibly a decimal dot . within decimal numbers.
+Numbers contain only decimal digits and possibly a decimal dot. within decimal numbers.
 In such a case, there must be at least one digit before and after the decimal dot.
 We will not work with negative numbers.
 The text can also contain any number of line breaks, they can only be placed between sentences, words or numbers.
-To distinguish letters and digits, standard functions isdigit and isalpha are to be used.